Dhghomon/easy_rust/README.md

 ### Cell

 **Interior mutability** means having a little bit of mutability on the inside.
-Rust has some ways to let you safely change values inside of a struct that is immutable.
+Remember how in Rust you need to use `mut` to change a variable?
+There are also some ways to change them without the word `mut`.
+This is because Rust has some ways to let you safely change values inside of a struct that is immutable.
+Each one of them follows some rules that make sure that changing the values is still safe.

 First, let's look at a simple example where we would want this.
 Imagine a `struct` called `PhoneModel` with many fields:

 ```rust
 struct PhoneModel {